Samala-Kalyan-Kumar-Reddy/DatastructuresAndAlgorithms-Java/README.md

 # Data Structures and Algorithm Problems in Java

 This repository contains a collection of data structures and algorithm problems solved in Java.
 The problems are organized by topic, and each problem has a separate Java file with the solution.
+Switch branch according to the topics you need to study

 ## How to Use